-The IC module is tied to a fixed pin.
+The I2C modules are tied to a fixed pin.
 To allow flexibility with peripheral multiplexing, the I2C1 module, in 28-pin devices, can be reassigned to the alternate pins.
 These alternate pins are designated as SCL1 and SDA1 during device configuration.

-Pin assignment is controlled by the I2C1SEL Configuration bit.
+Pin assignment is controlled by the I2CxSEL Configuration bit.
 Programming this bit (= 0) multiplexes the module to the SCL1 and SDA1 pins.